WildTicketAsia

 Travel Central Tien-Shan.

-The eastern part of the Central Tien Shan mountains is located in the Narynkol district of the Almaty region.
-The eastern part of the Central Tien Shan is understood as the highest mountainous region of the Tien Shan, bounded from the north by the eastern part of the Terskey Alatau ridge from the west by the meridian along the valley of the Saryjaz River, from the south by the state border along the Tengri Tau ridge and from the east by the Meridional ridge along which the state border also passes.
+The eastern part of the Central Tien-Shan is understood as the highest mountainous region of the Tien-Shan, bounded from the north by the eastern part of the Terskey Ala Too ridge from the west by the meridian along the valley of the Saryjaz River, from the south by the state border along the Tengri Too ridge and from the east by the Meridional ridge along which the state border also passes.

-The region is characterized by powerful glaciation; here are the highest peaks of Kazakhstan, Khan-Tengri peak and Zapadny Shater peak, 6511 meters above sea level.
-The eastern part of the Central Tien Shan mountains is located on the territory of Kazakhstan.
+The region is characterized by powerful glaciation; here are the highest peaks of Kazakhstan, Khan-Tengri peak and Zapadny Shater peak, 6511 m. a. s. l.
+The eastern part of the Central Tien-Shan mountains is located on the territory of Kazakhstan.

-The meridional ridge is one of the main mountain nodes of the Central Tien Shan on the border of Kazakhstan and the Republic of China.
-The total length of the ridge is 80 kilometers, including the southern distribution of the ridge in China and Kyrgyzstan, with an average height of more than 6,000 meters above sea level.
+The meridional ridge is one of the main mountain nodes of the Central Tien-Shan on the border of Kazakhstan and the Republic of China.
+The total length of the ridge is 80 kilometers, including the southern distribution of the ridge in China and Kyrgyzstan, with an average height of more than 6,000 m. a. s. l.

 Authority: